 I like to make this with either part or all cauliflower!

 If I use part potato part cauliflower, the kids are none the wiser…and everyone gets a healthy serving of veggies!
 I love the all cauliflower version…but it will not be quite as creamy.
 You can add 4-8 ounces of cream cheese to compensate if you like!

-Another option is using chopped rutabaga…my newly discovered low carb root vegetable ( love this roasted rutabaga fries!)!
+Another option is using chopped rutabaga…my newly discovered low carb root vegetable (I love these roasted rutabaga fries!)
 It is mild in flavor and has a creamy texture.
 You can also use part cauliflower, part rutabaga too!